© 2005, 2006, 2007, 2008 Walter Scheidel

 Scheidel, Walter 2007 ‘The ‘First Great Divergence’: trajectories of post-ancient state formation in eastern and western Eurasia’ (working paper)

-Scheidel, Walter 2008a ‘State power and social control in ancient China and Rome’, International Conference sponsored by the Chiang Ching-kuo Foundation, Stanford University, March 17-19, 2008
+Scheidel, Walter, org.
+2008 ‘State power and social control in ancient China and Rome’, International Conference sponsored by the Chiang Ching-kuo Foundation, Stanford University, March 17-19, 2008

-Scheidel, Walter 2008b ‘The divergent evolution of coinage in eastern and western Eurasia’, in W. V. Harris (ed.), The monetary systems of the Greeks and Romans (Oxford University Press 2008): 267-286
+Scheidel, Walter 2008a ‘The divergent evolution of coinage in eastern and western Eurasia’, in W. V. Harris (ed.), The monetary systems of the Greeks and Romans (Oxford University Press 2008): 267-286

-Scheidel, Walter forthcoming ‘Fiscal regimes and the ‘First Great Divergence’ between eastern and western Eurasia’, in P. Bang and C. Bayly (eds.), Empires in contention: sociology, history and cultural difference
+Scheidel, Walter 2011 ‘Fiscal regimes and the ‘First Great Divergence’ between eastern and western Eurasia’, in P. F. Bang and C. Bayly (eds.), Tributary empires in global history (Palgrave MacMillan 2011): 193-204

-Scheidel, Walter in preparation The wolf and the dragon: state power in ancient Rome and China
+Scheidel, Walter in preparation The she-wolf and the dragon: state power in ancient Rome and China

-Scheidel, Walter, Lewis, Mark, and Manning, Joe 2005 ‘Institutions of empire: comparative perspectives on ancient Chinese and Mediterranean history’, International conference sponsored by the Social Science History Institute et al., Stanford University, May 13-14, 2005
+Scheidel, Walter, Lewis, Mark, and Manning, Joe, org.
+2005 ‘Institutions of empire: comparative perspectives on ancient Chinese and Mediterranean history’, International conference sponsored by the Social Science History Institute et al., Stanford University, May 13-14, 2005

 Skocpol, Theda 1979 States and social revolutions: a comparative analysis of France, Russia, and China (Cambridge University Press)